-Residential mortgage loans ("RMLs") represented approximately 4% of our total investments at December 31, 2021.
+Residential mortgage loans ("RMLs") represented approximately 5% and 4% of our total investments at December 31, 2022 and December 31, 2021, respectively.
 Our residential mortgage loans are closed end, amortizing loans and 100% of the properties are located in the United States.
 We diversify our RML portfolio by state to attempt to reduce concentration risk.
-The distribution of RMLs by state with highest-to-lowest concentration are reflected in the following tables (dollars in millions):
+The distribution of RMLs by state with highest-to-lowest concentration are reflected in the following tables, gross of valuation allowances (dollars in millions):